 CSS which stands for Cascading Style Sheets is a scripting language used for describing the way a document written in a markup language looks.
 Most often it’s used for creating styles for websites written in HTML and XHTML, but if you code CSS it can also be used with all kinds of XML documents.
 CSS script’s main function is to divide the content of the page (created in HTML or another markup language) from document presentation, specifically elements like the layout, colors, and fonts.
-This division can boost content accessibility, give more flexibility and fine-tune the ways of content presentation with style sheets.
+This division can boost content accessibility, give more flexibility, and fine-tune the ways of content presentation with style sheets.
 Another advantage of a CSS program is that different pages could share formatting from one CSS script file with style sheets, and eliminate the need to write the same code CSS over and over again.
-CSS script can also enable the option for single HTML page to be served in a variety of forms for different purposes, like on-screen reading, in print or by voice/touch recognition software.
+CSS script can also enable the option for a single HTML page to be served in a variety of forms for different purposes, like on-screen reading, in print, or by voice/touch recognition software.
 CSS script can also be utilized to adapt web pages to display differently according to the screen size or device on which the CSS program is being viewed.

 CSS Secrets Explained